 Is auto insurance for Teslas different from other electric cars?

-The cost to insure Tesla vehicles is higher than for other EVs or hybrids.
-This is primarily because Teslas are built with more expensive and sophisticated equipment and charge higher purchase prices, which result in higher insurance premiums.
+Insurance for Teslas isn’t different than for any other EV, other than it tending to be more expensive.
+The cost of insuring Tesla vehicles is higher than that of other EVs or hybrids.
+This is primarily because Teslas have higher sticker prices, which result in higher insurance premiums.

 “Tesla, for example, can only be repaired in designated body shops certified by Tesla.
 And many electric vehicle owners are surprised when they are told by their collision repair shop that their auto collision insurer will only cover the repairs up to a certain point and that any further charges must be paid out of pocket by the owner,” Balkin says.
 “In many cases, the owner may have to contribute up to 40% of the total repair bill for an electric vehicle.”